-In 2019/20 and 2020/21, the national lock-downs due to the Covid-19 pandemic meant that colleges and training centres were closed.
+In 2019/20 and 2020/21, the national lock-downs due to the Covid-19 Pandemic meant that colleges and training centres were closed.
 While delivery transitioned online, enrolments were below pre-pandemic levels.
 During the 2021/22 academic year, performance greatly improved with an 8% increase in enrolments and participation.
 Mid-year data for 2022/23 shows an upward trajectory, with a 19% increase in enrolments compared to the same period last year.
-The time series overall shows a positive trend in the adult education services provided by the CA and projected to achieve future targets.
-The achievements performance will be updated once final numbers from the end of 2022/23 academic year has been published.